Bill Laurie: Philanthropy

 With his wife, he donated US$25 million to the University of Missouri for the construction of a new sports arena for the Missouri Tigers in 2001.
 They have also endowed the E. Paige Laurie Professorship for the Equine Center at the College of Veterinary Medicine at the University of Missouri, and donated $10 million to the athletics department of their alma mater, the University of Memphis.
-According to the Los Angeles Times, they have also made charitable gifts for "a cancer research center" and "a shelter for abused women" and "a children's hospital".
+According to the Los Angeles Times, they have also made charitable gifts for a cancer research center, a shelter for abused women, and a children's hospital.